tolikjan/vagranthost/README.md

 After provision you should connect to you machine with (use `sudo` if you in protected folder):

     $ sudo vagrant ssh

+For connecting to `xdebug` via IDE, you should connect to (in IDE settings) — `/var/www/vagranthost/apache2/php.ini`

 You can see the status of your VM with URL — [http://192.168.33.10/info.php](http://192.168.33.10/info.php) You can check the `phpinfo` from  [http://192.168.33.10/phpinfo.php](http://192.168.33.10/phpinfo.php)